Pytorch

 Usage of Pytorch module

 Pytorch is installed in a Miniconda image file.
 This environment already contains the necessary driver installations, hence loading CUDA is unnecessary and could possibly be disruptive.
 The installed Pytorch and Tensorflow modules mutually exclude each other.
-This means, if Pytorch is already loaded, loading Tensorflow will unload the Pytorch module.
+This means, if Pytorch is already loaded, loading Tensorflow or another version of Pytorch will unload the Pytorch module.

 Check the available Pytorch versions: